nfdi4cat/pid4cat-model/docs/overview.md

 | DATA_OBJECT  | [voc4cat:0005016](https://w3id.org/nfdi4cat/voc4cat_0005016) | A collection of data available for access or download.
 A data object might be a data file, a data set, a data collection. |
 | DATA_SERVICE | [voc4cat:0005017](https://w3id.org/nfdi4cat/voc4cat_0005017) | An organized system of operations that provide data processing functions or access to datasets. |

-The categories are linked to SKOS concepts defined in the [voc4cat](https://nfdi4cat.github.io/voc4cat/) vocabulary.
+The categories are linked to SKOS concepts defined in the [Voc4Cat](https://nfdi4cat.github.io/voc4cat/) vocabulary.
-Such mapping to machine readable terminologies facilitate using pid4cat PIDs in linked-data applications and are key to fully realize FAIR data.
+Such mapping to machine readable terminologies facilitate the use of pid4cat PIDs in linked-data applications and are key to fully realize FAIR data.

 ## Use case: repo4cat

 [Repo4cat](https://repository.nfdi4cat.org/) is the data sharing portal created and operated by NFDI4Cat.
-It build upon [Dateverse](https://dataverse.org/).
+It is built upon [Dataverse](https://dataverse.org/).
 Repo4cat makes use of pid4cat handles to persistently identify the stored resources.

 Example handle PID for data in the production instance of [repo4cat](https://repository.nfdi4cat.org/):

 - [https://hdl.handle.net/21.11165/4cat/638s-k9dx][https://hdl.handle.net/21.11165/4cat/638s-k9dx?noredirect]
-- The shoulder "4cat" is also used as "PID-namespace" for repo4cat PIDs.
+- The shoulder “4cat” is also used as "PID-namespace" for repo4cat PIDs.
 - The `<ns-suffix>` is not present in repo4cat PIDs.

-Currently the repo4cat PIDs lack the rich metadata of other pid4cat PIDs due to limitations of Dataverse.
+Currently the PIDs minted by repo4cat lack the rich metadata that are attached to other pid4cat PIDs due to limitations of Dataverse.

 ## PID resolution methods